ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 Localization: The `nimble-rich-text-editor` will use the `bold`, `italics`, `numberedList`, and `bulletedList` labels from `nimble-label-provider-rich-text` for the icons displayed in the formatting toolbar located in the footer section.
 The text in this toolbar will be visually hidden, but it will be present for accessibility.
+Therefore, a new label provider will be created for rich text component.

 ### Security